 Film, TV & Theatre

-Claire's four short films have played at more than 50 festivals worldwide and have been awarded multiple prizes.
-Her previous work also includes a short documentary about soprano Pumeza Matshikiza and an essay film shot entirely underwater, which she produced.
+Claire's four short films have played at more than 50 festivals worldwide and have picked up several prizes internationally.
+She has been commissioned by the Wellcome Trust, Film London, Rankin and Universal Music and her previous work also includes an essay film shot entirely underwater, which she produced.

 BFI, Redbreast Productions